If you're a driver (or are applying to drive) in Chicago, visit this page instead.

 Be sure to follow these rules when giving rides in Illinois, and keep an eye on your email for important updates from Lyft.

-In addition to Lyft's mandatory break requirement, Chicago and Rockford regulations state that you cannot be in driver mode for more than 12 hours within a calendar day.
-After spending 12 consecutive hours in driver mode, you must take a break for a minimum of 8 consecutive hours.
+In addition to Lyft's mandatory break requirement, Chicago regulations state that you cannot be in driver mode for more than 12 hours within a 24-hour period.
+After spending 12 consecutive hours in driver mode, you must take a break for at least 8 consecutive hours.

 - Your automobile insurance policy might not provide any coverage while you're logged in as a driver and are available to receive ride requests, or while engaged in a Lyft ride, depending on its terms.